-The University’s definition of movable equipment is an article of non-expendable, tangible, personal property which stands alone, is complete in itself, does not lose its identity, has a useful life of more than one year and has a value of $5,000 or more.
-Movable equipment with a value of $100,000 or more is capitalized and considered a fixed asset.
-Equipment under 5K is considered expendable and does not fall within the University's definition of movable equipment.
-Common categories of movable equipment include scientific equipment, computer equipment, vehicles and furniture.
+The University’s definition of movable equipment is an article of non-expendable, tangible, personal property which stands alone, is complete in itself, does not lose its identity, has a useful life of more than one year and has a value of $5,000 ($5K) or more.
+Movable equipment with a value of $100,000 ($100K) or more is capitalized and considered a fixed asset.
+Equipment under $5K is considered expendable and is outside the University's definition of movable equipment.
+Common classes of movable equipment include scientific equipment, computer equipment, vehicles and furniture.

-With a subset of the University’s movable equipment being purchased by federal sponsored grants, the University’s property management standards for movable equipment must meet the Federal OMB Circular A-110 Uniform Administrative Requirements for Grants and Agreements With Institutions of Higher Education uniform standards governing management and disposition of property.
-To meet these federal standards, a University’s movable equipment policy provides specific University policies in the areas of acquisition, custodianship, equipment use, disposition and accuracy of records.
+With a subset of the University’s movable equipment being purchased by federal sponsored grants, the University’s property management standards for movable equipment must meet the Federal regulations (Uniform Guidance 200.313) governing management and disposition of property.
+A University’s movable equipment policy provides specific University policies in the areas of acquisition, custodianship, equipment use, disposition and accuracy of records.

 Movable equipment records contain the following required information by the Federal property standards:

 - Source (Acquisition Chart Strings(s))

 - Unit acquisition cost

 - Location (Building, room)